LearnWithDhruv/Home.LLC/README.md

-#  Voice Bot using ChatGPT API (POC)
+#  Voice Bot using GROK API (POC)

-This project is a proof-of-concept (POC) voice bot built using ChatGPT’s API.
-It can respond like ChatGPT to a predefined set of personal questions (and more), providing human-like responses to voice inputs.
+This project is a proof-of-concept (POC) voice bot built using Grok’s API.
+It can respond like grok to a predefined set of personal questions (and more), providing human-like responses to voice inputs.
 It includes a front-end client and a Node.js-based backend server.

 ---